 Resolution of Disputes in International Trade and Arbitration

 It is very important to arrange contracts properly in international trade.
 In commercial relations, even if the parties make every effort and act meticulously to fulfill their commitments, it is inevitable that disputes will arise due to various reasons.
 These reasons may arise from the faults of the parties, as well as outside the control of the parties, such as customs procedures, labor laws and practices, translation errors or deficiencies.
 Although it is essential to resolve the problems between the parties, it is possible to resolve them with outside assistance.
-In order to resolve disputes quickly and cost-effectively, some solutions are suggested.
-These solutions are as follows;

 The most common amicable resolution of disputes is mediation.
 Unlike negotiation, mediation uses a neutral third party to assist the parties in reaching an agreement.
 The purpose of mediation is to reach an agreement that the parties can mutually agree to.
 The mediator agreed by the parties should first explain the procedure to be followed, emphasizing that he/she is an impartial person.
 Then, he/she should get information from the parties, determine the issues that form the basis of the dispute, listen to the parties and ask questions, observe them and discuss the solution options with the parties and encourage them to come to an agreement.
 If the negotiations are successful, the mediator should assist the parties in drafting the agreement that will resolve the dispute.
 A properly prepared agreement will have resolved the dispute, as it can be enforced when necessary.
-In addition, notary publics participating in the documentation process can be used as mediators in the resolution of disputes.
-The independent and impartial position of notaries will enable them to gain the trust of the parties, if they are appointed as mediators, so that dispute resolution negotiations will take place in a more moderate and productive environment.
+In addition, notary publics participating in the documentation process can be used as mediators in the international trade dispute resolution.
+The independent and impartial position of notaries will enable them to gain the trust of the parties, if they are appointed as mediators, so that international dispute resolution negotiations will take place in a more moderate and productive environment.

+3.2.
 Arbitration

 Arbitration is the most common solution method used for disputes in international commercial transactions.
-Arbitration is the agreement between the two parties who have fallen into dispute, leaving the resolution of this dispute to private individuals, and the dispute being examined and resolved by these persons.
+Arbitration is the agreement between the two parties who have fallen into dispute, leaving the resolution of this dispute to private individuals and the dispute being examined and resolved by these persons.
 These special persons, whose resolution of the dispute is left to them, are called "arbitrators".
 Arbitrators have no official capacity to resolve the dispute submitted to them.
-However, by transferring the resolution of the dispute to them, the parties consent to the decision of the arbitrators.
+However, by transferring the resolution of the dispute to them, the parties’ consent to the decision of the arbitrators.
 In this way, the arbitrators become a court in terms of the case they are dealing with.
 For this reason, arbitration is also called an “arbitral tribunal”.

 If the parties consider resorting to arbitration in international commercial disputes, they must first choose one of the two ways of arbitration.
 These are ad hoc arbitration or institutional arbitration.